 Early Notables of the Arnesen family (pre 1700)

-More information is included under the topic Early Arnesen Notables in all our PDF Extended History products and printed products wherever possible.
+Another 149 words (11 lines of text) are included under the topic Early Arnesen Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Arnesen family to Ireland